markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * I'm going to more deep dive articles, as well as expanding the ones that are there.
 There is so much more to say about this masterpiece, from explaining the program flow to analysing how much of the code is devoted to each type of functionality.

-* I'm in the process of creating a website that will take the documented source files from github and generate a code-friendly website.
-This should make the source code easier to navigate, as github can only display the main source as a raw file (it's too big).
+* I'm in the process of creating a website that will take the documented source files from GitHub and generate a code-friendly website.
+This should make the source code easier to navigate, as GitHub can only display the main source as a raw file (it's too big).
 Having linked routine names and indexes into the code will make a big difference.

 * I'm also hoping to analyse the disc and second processor versions, so I can document the code that differs from the tape version.
 That's a longer-term goal, though - first, I need to get the tape version polished up.